 - Park staff are provided with emergency training, equipment and facilities enhancing visitor protection and safety including construction of the new state-of-the-art Communications Center.

 - Visitors are provided with multiple access points and increased safety with projects including trail construction and maintenance at areas like Rough Ridge.

-Donate and learn more about the Blue Ridge Parkway Foundation, please visit their website.
+Read about our efforts to help the Craggy Gardens Trails rehabilitation.
+To donate and learn more about the current projects of the Blue Ridge Parkway Foundation, please visit their website.

 Show your love and support of the Blue Ridge Parkway with a North Carolina specialty license plate for your car or motorcycle.
 For each specialty plate fee, $20 goes to the Blue Ridge Parkway and $10 goes to the N.C.
 Department of Transportation Wildflower Program.
 The entire fee of $30 is tax deductible.
 For more info, visit their website.